 This project supports Ukraine in its fight against corruption with a view to to strengthening the country's legal and institutional capacity to effectively detect, investigate and prosecute high-profile and complex corruption.

 Le Groupe de travail de l’OCDE sur la corruption dans le cadre des transactions commerciales internationales ne cesse, depuis 2002, de prier instamment le Japon de renforcer ses efforts de lutte contre les actes de corruption perpétrés par des entreprises japonaises dans le cadre de leurs activités commerciales à l’étranger.

-A high-level Working Group mission will visit Tokyo on 29-30 June 2016 and meet senior Argentine government officials.
+A high-level Working Group mission will visit Tokyo on 29-30 June 2016 and meet senior Japanese government officials.